 • Continue to use these measures until successful treatment of the home has been verified.

 Bed Bug Identification

 Bed bugs are small insects that feed mainly on human blood.
 A newly hatched bed bug is semitransparent, light tan in color, and the size of a poppy seed.
 Adult bed bugs are flat, have rusty, red-colored oval bodies, and are about the size of an apple seed.
 Bed bugs can be easily confused with other small household insects, including carpet beetles, spider beetles and newly hatched cockroaches (nymphs).

 Bed Bug Bites

 Some people do not react to bed bug bites.
-But for those who do, bite marks may appear within minutes or days, usually where skin is exposed during sleep.
+But for those who do, bite marks may appear within minutes or days, usually where the skin is exposed during sleep.
 They can be small bumps or large itchy welts.
 The welts usually go away after a few days.
 Because the bites may resemble mosquito and other insect bites, a bump or welt alone does not mean there are bed bugs.
 Although bed bugs and their bites are a nuisance, they are not known to spread disease.
 Bed bug bites can be very itchy and irritating.
 Most welts heal in a few days but in unusual cases, the welt may persist for several weeks.
-Usually an anti-itching ointment will help, but if bites become infected, people should see their doctor.
+Usually, an anti-itching ointment will help, but if bites become infected, people should see their doctor.

 Infesting Your Home

 Bed bugs enter homes by latching onto used furniture, luggage and clothing, and by traveling along connecting pipes and wiring.

 Never bring bed frames, mattresses, box springs or upholstered furniture found on the street into your home.

 Check all used or rented furniture for bed bugs.